Webs for the Quantum Orthogonal Group: Existence of the functor

 \subsection{Deriving relations}

-In this section, all graphical calculations are in the category $\Fund$, as opposed to $\Web$, and trivalent graphs represent the multiplication maps $\Lambda_\R^i\otimes \Lambda_\R^j\rightarrow \Lambda_\R^{i+j}$.
-That this is valid for $\R \in \{\kk, \A, \K\}$ is justified by Proposition \ref{P:greycalculuswelldefined}.
-To make this clear, we will use grey diagrams in this section.
-We also assume that we are working in $\FundA$, unless we explicitly say that we are working over $\K$ or $\kk$.
+In this section, all the graphical calculations take place in the category $\FundA$, as opposed to $\WebA$.
+To differentiate the graphical calculus for $\FundA$ from $\WebA$ and $\textbf{FreeWeb}_{\A}(\mathfrak{o}_m)$ we use gray diagrams.
+That this is valid is justified by Proposition \ref{P:greycalculuswelldefined}.